rdpinkst/public_blog/README.md

 ## <h1 align="center">Public Blog</h1>

-<p align="center">This blog is the client side for a blog API I built using MongoDB, Express, Mongoose, and NodeJS.
+This blog is the client side for a blog API I built using MongoDB, Express, Mongoose, and NodeJS.
 Built using React, React-Router-DOM and CSS.
 The blog calls the blog API to get all the blog posts to display in cards on the blog front page.
-Each blog post has its own page, where users can leave commits on the post.</p>
+Each blog post has its own page, where users can leave commits on the post.

 ## Links